ikarambal/Countour-Integral-for-Nonlinear-Eigenvalue-Problems/README.md

 # Countour-Integral-for-Nonlinear-Eigenvalue-Problems

-This is an python implementation of the following paper https://arxiv.org/pdf/1003.1580.pdf
+This is a Python implementation of the following paper https://arxiv.org/pdf/1003.1580.pdf The approach is somehow computing zeros of a holomorphic function in a closed contour Let $T(z)v=0$